SystemsApproach/private5g/cloud.rst

 This chapter describes how to assemble all the pieces described in the previous chapters to provide 5G connectivity as a managed cloud service.
-Such a service, which is sometimes called *Private 5G*, is gaining traction as a way to deliver 5G to enterprises in support of Industry 4.0.
+Such a service might be deployed in enterprises in support of Industry 4.0.

 The first step is to implement all the components using cloud native building blocks.
 We start by introducing those building blocks in Section 6.1.
-The second step is to introduce yet another component—a *Management Platform*—that is responsible for operationalizing 5G-as-a-Service.
-The rest of this chapter describes how to build a Management Platform using open source tools.
+The second step is to introduce yet another component—a *Cloud Management Platform*—that is responsible for operationalizing 5G-as-a-Service.
+The rest of this chapter describes how to build a Management System using open source tools.

 Before getting into the details, it is important to remember that mobile cell service (both voice and broadband) has been offered as a Telco service for 40 years.
-Treating it as a managed cloud service is a significant departure from that history, especially when it comes to how the resulting connectivity is operated and managed.
+Treating it as a managed cloud service is a significant departure from that history, especially in how the resulting connectivity is operated and managed.
 In particular, the cloud-based Management Platform described in this chapter is significantly different than the legacy OSS/BSS mechanisms that have traditionally been the centerpiece of the Telco management story.
 The terminology is also different, but that only matters if you are trying